 Saudi Arabia, Iran, Iraq, and Venezuela each have used some of their oil money to sponsor foreign insurgencies, too.
-As part of the implicit US-Saudi alliance, Saudi Arabia spent vast sums to support the global anti-Communism effort during the Cold War.
+Some petrostates have used their oil wealth to fund the teaching of a radical version of Islam that has indirectly fueled global jihadism.
+Some of the same petrostates have also spent money that directly financed political violence.
+For instance, as part of the implicit U.S.-Saudi alliance, Saudi Arabia spent vast sums to support the global anti-Communism effort during the Cold War.
 Most famously, the Saudis spent billions of dollars of oil money to support the mujahedin in Afghanistan, who were fighting a resistance war against the Soviet occupation.
 In just the years 1987-1989, the Saudis gave the Afghan mujahedin at least 6.75 billion riyals (US $1.8 billion).
 Saudi financing for insurgents in the 1980s extended far beyond Afghanistan and included support for groups in Angola, Sudan, Ethiopia, Yemen, and elsewhere, wherever there was an active battle against Communists.
-The Saudis worked hand in hand with the US, even facilitating funding for the Nicaraguan contras that lay at the heart of the Iran-contra affair.
+The Saudis worked hand in hand with the U.S., even facilitating funding for the Nicaraguan contras that lay at the heart of the Iran-contra affair.

 From oil to violence

-In short, the global oil system is connected with political violence and even terrorism in multiple ways.
-Sometimes that connection is direct—such as when terrorist groups produce oil and sell it on illicit markets to fund their operations—but often it is more indirect and insidious.
+Overall, the global oil system relates to political violence and even terrorism in multiple ways.
+Sometimes the connection is direct—such as when terrorist groups produce oil and sell it on illicit markets to fund their operations—but often it is more indirect and insidious.